Pissed Jeans

 Pissed Jeans is an American hardcore punk band from Allentown, Pennsylvania.
 The band claims to play "loud, heavy, noisy, punk rock" and is influenced by 1980s hardcore punk and post-hardcore bands.
-The band has released several seven singles and five albums, and are currently signed to the record label Sub Pop in Seattle.
+The sound has been described as "the musical equivalent of watching a toilet flush."
+The band has released six albums and seven singles, and are currently signed to record label Sub Pop in Seattle.